mayrajeo/tree-detection-evo/README.md

 ### Training and validation data generation

-Process is descried in notebook [Training and validation data generation](notebooks/Training%20and%20validation%20data%20generation.ipynb).
+Process is described in notebook [Training and validation data generation](notebooks/Training%20and%20validation%20data%20generation.ipynb).

 ### Model training